Understanding your organisation's attrition rate - Oak Engage

 Solution: Internal attrition isn’t necessarily anything that needs fixing!
 Internal attrition gives employees a clear indication that there is progression within the company and room to grow, however if the workload from promoting one employee falls on other employees you should be planning well in advance for finding suitable replacements.

-Demographic-specific Attrition
+Demographic-specific attrition

 Demographic related attrition occurs when people of a certain demographic - age, gender, ethnic minorities, those with disabilities - depart the company quickly and unexpectedly.
 This could be an indication that an incident has occurred and should be on your radar as such incidents can really harm workplace environments and operations.